AMartins87/world-of-makaton/README.md

 - [Lighthouse report - Abc page - desktop](wireframes/accessibility/Lighthouse_desktop_report_abc.PNG)
 - [Lighthouse report - Sign Up page - desktop](wireframes/accessibility/Lighthouse_desktop_report_signup.PNG)

 ## **BUGS**

 -   Right at the beginning, my page wasn't loading all the style changes.
 I realized I forgot to link the style.css file with the index.html file.
 Once I linked it, all was fixed.

 -   When I ran the code through a validator, an error popped up on my sign_up.html page in my '.form-section'.
 I have had set the target="_blanket" and it had strangely worked - a new page opened up in a new window.
-However the correct value is target="_blank".
+The correct value is target="_blank".
+However the target value was taken out as there's no need for an internal link to open in a new tab or window.

 - When I resized images with TinyJPG, the Lighthouse report came back with low Best Practices, so I reverted to old sizes.
 All images uploaded well apart from letter F. I deleted and uploaded the image again and retyped the link path to letter F and the issue got fixed.

     ![Letter F](wireframes/letter_f_error.JPG)

 - Got an error on my Lighthouse report about my external links in a footer and About page, stating links to cross-origin destinations are unsafe.
 The error was resolved by adding rel="noreferrer"

 ## **UNFIXED BUGS**